Gigabit broadband

 Gigabit broadband allows you to transfer a gigabit of data or more in a single second (1 Gbps).
 There are a thousand megabits in a gigabit, which means gigabit broadband has a minimum speed of 1,000Mbps.

-That’s more than four times faster than the UK average of 223Mbps.[5]
+That’s nearly four times faster than the UK average of 285Mbps.
 And it would have seemed unimaginably fast not that long ago.
-In 2010 the European Commission announced a 2020 target for all citizens to have access to “much faster internet speeds” of 30Mbps or higher.[6]
-(Ofcom still classes 30Mbps and above as “superfast”[7].)
+In 2010, the European Commission announced a 2020 target for all citizens to have access to “much faster internet speeds” of 30Mbps or higher.
+Ofcom still classifies 30Mbps and above as superfast.

-The UK government has a target of getting gigabit broadband to basically every home and business in the UK by 2030.
-The Conservative government’s 2022 “Levelling Up” policy paper[8] promised:
+• The UK government has a target of getting gigabit broadband to almost every home and business in the UK by 2032.
+The Conservative government’s 2022 “Levelling Up” policy paper promised 99% of UK premises will be able to access gigabit broadband by 2032.

 Some places aren’t getting a government-funded gigabit network but could be eligible for funding through the Gigabit Broadband Voucher Scheme (GBVS).
 At the time of writing, this is limited to just a few regions: